sing-group/dreimt-frontend/src/assets/help/DreimtHelp.md

 #### 3.1 Database fields<a name="fields"></a>
 DREIMTdb contains 12 information fields:

 - **Drug**: drug common name and link to PubChem.
-Hovering the mouse over this field will display a tooltip with the drug's BRIAD ID and gene targets.
+Hovering the mouse over this field will display a tooltip with the drug's BROAD's ID, gene targets NCBI gene ID and a warning indicating that DREIMT contains multiple drug profiles for a given compound.

 - **Summary**: summarized sentence that includes relevant manually annotated information to ease drug association interpretation.